Joanna Gardiner

 Expertise

-Joanna spent several years working in London before returning to Jersey, including practising at the English Bar and working for a London law firm.
+I then spent several years working in London, where I practised at the English Bar and worked for a leading London law firm before returning to Jersey.

 Humanity